Combining CMB datasets with consistent foreground modelling: Discussions on the foregrounds

-Removing the priors on the dust amplitude (orange curve in Fig.~\ref{fig:fg_dust}) yields posteriors that are very similar for all the extragalactic foregrounds.
+Removing the priors on the dust amplitude (orange curve in Fig.~\ref{fig:fg_dust}) yields very similar posteriors for all the extragalactic foregrounds.
 However, it significantly slows down the MCMC convergence because the two ground-based observatories provide little direct information on the dust parameters.

 Finally, avoiding a specific dust model requires fitting the amplitudes of the $T$ and $E$ signals independently at each frequency.
-This introduces additional degeneracies with other foregrounds and translates into a shift in the extragalactic parameters with a noticeable increase of the CIB amplitude (green curve in Fig.~\ref{fig:fg_dust}).
+This introduces additional degeneracies with other foregrounds and shifts the extragalactic parameters, noticeably increasing the CIB amplitude (green curve in Fig.~\ref{fig:fg_dust}).

 Overall, the impact of dust modelling is most significant for the reconstruction of the CIB signal.
 This is because the spectral energy distributions of Galactic dust and CIB are very similar, leading to correlations between the two components.
 As a result, uncertainties in the dust model propagate directly into the inferred CIB amplitude.